An extremely randomized tree classifier.

 Read more in the User Guide.

 The function to measure the quality of a split.
-Supported criteria are “gini” for the Gini impurity and “entropy” for the information gain.
+Supported criteria are “gini” for the Gini impurity and “log_loss” and “entropy” both for the Shannon information gain, see Mathematical formulation.

 The strategy used to choose the split at each node.
 Supported strategies are “best” to choose the best split and “random” to choose the best random split.